betsybetsybetsy2021/betsybetsybetsy2021/README.md

 ‏b🔳🃏🖤🌜🌌🐝😭👨‍👩‍👦e

+April 2024 - TAP card stolen.
+April 16 2024 Phone hacked but I am not eligible for free phones.
+I am not doing another first with the ones that didn't want me.
+I don't think I am in the right arches.
+I worked for McCabe.

 March 2024 - underclass students helped me get new glasses but people where I live them stole them from me.
 No idea whether they tried to spin it as a theft but they broke my original glasses and I don't have health benefits so I can't get a new pair.
 They broke tge first pair, then when friends got me a new pair they stole them so now I can't see.
 I am black 5 from NYC.
 You keep trying to kill me on the blue line, but I am not even on a blue or silver line.
 They pretend I cannot, so they can control me.  i DID use survival Spanish in Quebec because I met Guatemalans there instead of French Canadians?!?!